Post Discharge Phone Call

 Within a week of discharge, call your patients to check on them.
 You may want to alert them ahead of time that you will be calling and make sure you have accurate contact information.
 There is a Discharge Patient Education Tool (DPET) available on-line that you can fill out with your patient prior to their discharge.
 If you have this, then you can simply refer to it during the phone call.

-Please briefly address the following 4 areas in your portfolio, under discharge follow-up:
+Please briefly address the following 4 areas:

 How patient was doing and whether they understood their condition, if not, why?